UNRWA: Funding

 In mid-2019, the Netherlands, Belgium, and Switzerland temporarily suspended funding to UNRWA, citing ethics report that alleged mismanagement, corruption, and discrimination among the agency's leadership.
 In December 2019, the Netherlands restored its funding, increasing its donation by €6 million for 2019, to €19 million.
 The EU increased its contribution from €82 million ($92.2 million) by €21 million ($23.3 million), and Germany agreed to fund four new UNRWA projects, totaling €59 million ($65.6 million).
 Qatar increased its donation for Palestinians in Syria by $20.7 million, bringing the 2019 total to $40 million.

 The funding situation for 2019 and beyond was discussed in April at a "Ministerial Strategic Dialogue" attended by representatives from Egypt, France, Germany, Japan, Kuwait, Norway, United Kingdom, the European External Action Service, and the European Commission.
 At the annual meeting of the General Assembly that year, a high-level ministerial meeting was held regarding UNRWA funding.
 In July 2020 Commissioner-General Lazzarini warned that UNRWA's budget was "not sustainable", with shortfalls in four out of the five previous years, and funding at its lowest point since 2012.
 According to the World Bank, for all countries receiving more than $2 billion in international aid in 2012, Gaza and the West Bank received a per capita aid budget over double the next largest recipient, at a rate of $495.

 In January 2010, the Government of Canada announced that it was redirecting aid previously earmarked to UNRWA to projects under the Palestinian Authority.
 Previously, Canada provided UNRWA with 11 percent of its budget at $10 million (Canadian) annually.
 The decision came despite positive internal evaluations of the Agency by CIDA officials.
 The 2010 Canadian decision put it very much at odds with the US and EU, which maintained or increased their levels of funding.
 Some suggested that the decision also cost Canada international support in its failed October 2010 effort to obtain a seat on the UN Security Council.
 Documents obtained from CIDA revealed that even the government of Israel opposed the Canadian move which had asked Canada to resume contributions to UNRWA's General Fund.

 EU suspended funding for UNRWA in January 2024 but reinstated the funding later on 1 March 2024.
-In 2024, the Swiss National Council voted to cut finding to UNWRA, citing concerns of antisemitism and connections to terrorism; the legislation will need to pass Council of States to go into effect.
+In 2024, the Swiss National Council voted to cut finding to UNRWA, citing concerns of antisemitism and connections to terrorism; the legislation will need to pass Council of States to go into effect.
+In August 2026, Finland announced that it will discontinue financial aid moving into next year.